twbs/bootstrap/site/content/docs/4.3/utilities/flex.md

 {{< /flex.inline >}}
 {{< /markdown >}}

-Additionaly there are also responsive `.order-first` and `.order-last` classes that change the `order` of an element by applying `order: -1` and `order: 6`, respectively.
+Additionally there are also responsive `.order-first` and `.order-last` classes that change the `order` of an element by applying `order: -1` and `order: 6`, respectively.

 {{< markdown >}}
 {{< flex.inline >}}